19th-century coopers made barrels of many capacities: hogsheads, puncheons, tierces, butts and tuns.

 The 42-gallon barrel standard was adopted by the Petroleum Producers Association in 1872.

 Although pipelines would later challenge the oil region’s teamsters, the business of moving oil depended mostly on men, wagons, horses, flatboats, and barrels.
-To reach railroad station and docks, teams of horses pulled wagons carrying as many as eight barrels of oil.
+To reach railroad stations and docks, teams of horses pulled wagons carrying as many as eight barrels of oil.
 Rugged northwestern Pennsylvania terrain and muddy roads added to transportation problems.

 Meanwhile, as derricks multiplied, forests along Oil Creek were reduced to barrel staves by recently introduced barrel-making machinery.
 Hoop mills operated day and night supporting cooperages that sprang up to join in the oil boom in what would later be called “the valley that changed the world.”